codio-content/Javascript_Maze-Decomposition_variables/.guides/content/Syntax-Errors-ddd5.md

 Make some mistakes and press the reload button to see what happens.
 Then fix the mistakes again.

 |||definition
-The error you got if you tried the second is known as a syntax error.
+The error you got if you run the code with something like `numEntities = *&^` is known as a *syntax error*.

 Programming languages have something called *syntax*.
-This is a set of rules you need to follow so for the program to be understood.
+This is a set of rules you need to follow for the program to be understood.

-In a spoken language, this is similar to spelling and grammar.
+This is similar to spelling and grammar in a spoken language.
 |||